WWW.SPIRITPORTAL.ORG

 The Other Side

-Real or imagined, all that exists within the intangible and invisible world of our sub-conscious... all our fears and dark fantasies, our hopes and bright dreams... all this still continues to run our everyday life (whether we are consciously aware of it or not).
+Real or imagined, all that is within the intangible invisible world of our sub-conscious... all our fears and dark fantasies, our hopes and bright dreams... all this still continues to impact our everyday life (whether we are consciously aware of it or not).

 Our physical body is connected to, co-exists, overlaps and intermingles with our astral body.
 So too are the physical planets connected to, co-exist, overlap and intermingle with their astral counterparts – their astral planets.
-And as our physical bodies reside on a physical planet, so to may our astral bodies reside on and even travel to any one of these astral planets... even now, some of those astral bodies may be living simultaneous lives on these astral planets (remembered by you during the dream state).
+And as our physical bodies reside on a physical planet, so too may our astral bodies reside on and even travel to and from any one of these astral planets... even now, some of those astral bodies may be living simultaneous lives on these astral planets (experienced by you in the dream state).

-Before, during and after our sojourn here on this planet, our different dimensional bodies travel to and exist on these different dimensions and planets, experiencing some very unique aspects of creation.
-Each planet is very different in its orientation, in what it offers, in its energy, the predominant colors, sounds, vibrations, types and appearances of the beings that live on it.
+Before, during and after our sojourn here on this planet, our different dimensional bodies exist on these different dimensions and planets, experiencing some very unique aspects of creation.
+Each planet is very different in its orientation in what it offers, in its energy, the predominant colors, sounds and vibrations, types and appearances of the beings that live there.
 Most planets even have a head ruler or counsel of beings who are designated as leaders (different but similar in ways to what we have in this physical dimension).
-Many beings who find themselves on these planets are there for the special healings and teachings offered in many numerous temples, so called "Mystery Schools".
+Many souls who find themselves on these planets are there for the special healings and teachings offered in their varied "Mystery Schools".

 There are a number of these schools on each of the planets, even including the sun.
-Like schools in our world, there are particular lessons that must be grasped before one can graduate on to the next level.
-In order to completely imbibe what each planet and its schools offer, sometimes this process may take a very long time.
-In between, ones physical incarnations become a sort of practical homework assignment - where lessons are applied.
-And when one has completed training on all the planets in this solar system, then one is allowed to journey to other schools in other solar systems, galaxies, and dimensions.
-So the souls learning may go on indefinitely.
+Like schools in our world, there are particular lessons that must be grasped before one can graduate to the next level.
+In order to completely imbibe what each planet and its schools offer, this process may take a very long time.
+In between, ones physical incarnations become grounds to practice homework assignments.
+And when training is complete on all the planets in this solar system, one is allowed to journey to other schools in other solar systems, galaxies and dimensions.
+Such learning of the soul may potentially go on indefinitely.

 Astrology